Category

 💼 How We Got Here

-It started when Compass entered the chat — dangling big, juicy signing bonuses and perks to lure top agents.
+It started when Compass Real Estate entered the chat, dangling big, juicy signing bonuses and perks to lure top agents.
 Suddenly, every major brokerage had to play the same game.
 Bonuses became the new bait.

 But what looked like easy money came with strings attached “vesting periods,” “performance triggers,” “repayment terms.”
 Leave too soon, or don’t hit those numbers?
 Boom they come for their money back.

 As the market cooled and luxury sales slowed, those friendly incentives turned into courtroom showdowns.
-Firms like Brown Harris Stevens and Douglas Elliman are now facing lawsuits from agents who say their commissions were unfairly withheld or clawed back after they left.
+Real Estate brokerage firms like Brown Harris Stevens and Douglas Elliman are now facing lawsuits from agents who say their commissions were unfairly withheld or clawed back after they left.

 👉 Read more on The Real Deal